ysyk2021/the-power-of-mindful-compassion-techniques-for-personal-growth-and-connection-with-others/src/chapter-6-1.md

-Chapter 8: Common Barriers to Practicing Mindful Compassion
+Common Barriers to Practicing Mindful Compassion
 ===========================================================

 In this chapter, we will explore common barriers that can hinder the practice of mindful compassion.
 By recognizing and understanding these obstacles, you can develop strategies to overcome them and create a more sustainable and fulfilling practice.